-Overview: To control hardware Linkbots you need either to download and install Linkbot Labs software or download and install C-STEM Studio software, which includes Linkbot Labs.
+Overview: To control hardware Linkbots you need either to download and install Linkbot Labs software or the Linkbot IDE extension for Chromebooks.
 Section A below has instructions for Windows and MacOS machines, and Section B has instructions for Chromebooks.
-Tablets are not supported for hardware Linkbots
+Non-Windows tablets are not currently supported for hardware Linkbots.

 (2) Launch RoboBlockly at www.roboblockly.com using a regular browser (Chrome is recommended).